 | Sodium | 420mg |

-- Too Many Wet Toppings: Can make chips soggy.
+- Adding Too Many Wet Toppings: Excess moisture can make the chips soggy.

-- Uneven Cheese Layer: Some chips may stay bare.
+- Uneven Cheese Distribution: Some areas may stay dry without enough coverage.

 Delicious Variations You Should Not Miss